totev/ts-mocked-remote-api/README.md

 ### Configuring Webpack

-The last step is to configure [module resolving in webpack](https://webpack.js.org/configuration/resolve/#resolvealias).
+Now let's configure [module resolving in webpack](https://webpack.js.org/configuration/resolve/#resolvealias).
 The idea behind it being to explicitly specify the location of the imported code modules based on the current environment.

 ```js
 //@file gists/vue.webpack-config.js